 O'Driscoll argues that the questions and tests undertaken during the PSCA should serve as a benchmark for later examination to ensure the player's condition has not worsened, and that there is no bleeding on the brain or further complications.

 Former Scotland full-back Rory Lamont, who was forced to retire in April this year after a career heavily affected by injury, has also brought forth a series of revelations in the media over the past week with regards to player welfare, injuries and concussion.
 Many of his scathing comments are well-documented elsewhere, but the Scot claims that players are deliberately "cheating concussion", by posting intentionally low results in start-of-season baseline tests.
 These baseline tests provide a benchmark level which the player must return to in order to be passed fit to play.
 A low baseline result thus means that concussed players are likely to be able to play again before they are fully recovered.

 The NFL suffered greatly from taking a blinkered approach to player welfare, but is now lending heavy financial backing to the cause.
-While no-one is suggesting CTE's prevalence in American Football will be mirrored by rugby union, the IRB's implementation - on a trial basis or otherwise - of the PSCA sets a troubling tone.
+While no-one is suggesting CTE's prevalence in American Football will be mirrored by rugby union, recent on-field events and off-field revelations set a troubling tone.